Sex and Intimacy

 Consent, Communication, and Confidence

-Be clear with partners if they are long term (if it is a fling or one night stand, you probably don’t have to share or feel the need to) but if it is someone you are going to be with for a while, you may want to let them know you have a chronic digestive disease, so sometimes you need more prep or a slower pace, and you will let them know what feels good.
+Be clear with partners if they are long term (if it is a fling or one night thing, you probably don’t have to share or feel the need to) but if it is someone you are going to be with for a while, you may want to let them know you have a chronic digestive disease, so sometimes you need more prep or a slower pace, and you will let them know what feels good.

 Discussing accidents, discomfort, or prep upfront may feel vulnerable, but it builds trust and better sex!